About me

 Pachnoda marginata

 Illustration of Pachnoda marginata larvae and adult for a friend’s thesis project.
-Adults have a nice yellow-broun color.
+Adults have a nice yellow-brown color.

 Pomegranate